nomadjimbob/mikio/README.md

 ## Right Sidebar
 The right sidebar can be applied by creating a normal wiki page called "rightsidebar".
 Go to http://your-wiki.com/doku.php?id=rightsidebar, click "Create this page", edit the page, save, and you're done.
 That's it, your saved changes will appear in your right sidebar.

+## TOC (Table of Contents)
+If you include the tag `<toc>` in your sidebar, the typical TOC will be hidden and instead included in the sidebar.

 ## Include Pages

 The following pages can be either html files in the root of the template or a page in the namespace.
 Namespace pages take priority.